Adversarial Classification via Distributional Robustness with Wasserstein Ambiguity: Numerical Experiments

 \section{Numerical Experiments}

 We report on computational tests on the linear classification problem described above, for separable and nonseparable data sets.
-We observe that on separable data, despite the nonconvexity of the problem, the global minimizer of the smoothed formulation \eqref{eq:prob-psisig} is apparently found reliably by standard procedures for smooth nonlinear optimization, for sufficiently large $n$.
-Moreover, the hyperplane obtained from the hinge-loss formulation is remarkably robust to label corruption: A solution close to the separating hyperplane is frequently identified even when a large fraction of the labels from the separable data set are flipped randomly to incorrect values, and even when many adversarial data points are added.
+We observe that on separable data, despite the nonconvexity of the problem, the the smoothed formulation \eqref{eq:prob-psisig} appears to have a unique local minimizer, found reliably by standard procedures for smooth nonlinear optimization, for sufficiently large training set size $n$.
+Moreover, the classifier obtained from the ramp loss formulation is remarkably robust to adversarial perturbations of the training data: A solution whose classification performance is similar to the original separating hyperplane is frequently identified even when a large fraction of the labels from the separable data set are flipped randomly to incorrect values and when the incorrectly labelled points are moved further away from the decision boundary.

-Our results are intended to be ``proof of concept" in that they both motivate and support our analysis in Section~\ref{sec:localmin} that the minimizer of the regularized risk minimization problem \eqref{eq:prob-ramploss} is the only point satisfying even first-order conditions.
-In fact, our computational tests go beyond the case considered in the next section by (a) increasing the dimension beyond $d=2$, and (b) considering nonseparable data sets.
-Further analysis is required to prove that the global minimizer can be found reliably in these contexts too.
+Our results are intended to be ``proof of concept" in that they both motivate and support our analysis in Section~\ref{sec:localmin} that the minimizer of the regularized risk minimization problem \eqref{eq:prob-ramploss} is the only point satisfying even first-order conditions, and that the ramp loss can identify classifiers that are robust to perturbations.
+Our analysis in Section~\ref{sec:localmin} focuses on separable data sets and spherically symmetric distributions, but we test here for a non-spherically-symmetric distribution too, and also experiment with nonseparable data sets, which are discussed only briefly in Section~\ref{sec:localmin}.